Configure Backfill

 How imported jobs are published

-Backfilled jobs are published automatically unless you have job moderation enabled.
-With moderation on, imported jobs arrive as drafts and require manual approval before appearing on your public board.
+Backfilled jobs are published automatically unless you have set job moderation to Aggregated or Both in Board settings.
+When set, new aggregated jobs arrive as drafts and require manual approval before appearing on your public board.
+Updates and reposts to already-approved aggregated jobs publish without re-entering the queue.
 Jobs that disappear from their source careers page are expired automatically.

 If you delete a backfilled job, the system records the exclusion and will not re-import it.